PLUMBING LICENSING

 What plumbing work can be done without a license?

-You cannot do plumbing work in Indiana without a license.
-Apprentices are the only exception, but they must work with a licensed plumber.
+In Indiana, all professional plumbing work requires a license.
+Apprentices are the only exception, but they must work under the direct supervision of a licensed plumber.

 What are the different types of plumbing licenses available in Indiana?